What we do*

 » Plant evolutionary genomics with Katherine Denby and Benjamin Lichman.

 Teaching material for Daniel Jeffares is here.
+Thanks to DataCamp for providing free access to their Introduction to shell course! 🙂

 Daniel Jeffares is the LGBTQ+ staff rep for the Biology Equality and Diversity Group (BioEDG).
 Get in touch with me via email (daniel.jeffares@york.ac.uk) if you have any comments/concerns that relate to LGBTQ+ communities, ethics or inclusion.